 “We are looking at sustainable technologies that will deliver mass transit outcomes with care for the environment where they work.
 In time we see a world where vehicles are inter-connected.
 We see a role also for electric vehicles.
 And one day maybe even vehicles that can navigate a country like Thailand on their own, with autonomous roads.
 Above all we do see a bright future or public transport, for operators, our operators, and of course for ourselves as Volvo Buses.”

-Speaking to ScandAsia, General Manager for Volvo Buses Thailand, Mr Dechchai Kulkarineetham said that the forecast is for its sales volume to increase, a bus well suited to Thailand.
+Speaking to ScandAsia, General Manager for Volvo Buses Thailand, Mr Dechchai Kulkarineetham said that the forecast is for its sales volume to increase, with the Volvo B8R being a bus well suited to Thailand.
 The focus is on tourism couches, a market of 1200 buses per year in total.
 In fact, tourists and tour operators increasingly demand more safety and quality from the bus operators.